All About: Benjamin Moore Revere Pewter – Undertones and More!

 Revere Pewter doesn’t work as well in hallways.
-Now its not that you can’t put it in the hallways, I find it’s just not bright enough as generally speaking, hallways tend to be dark and therefore don’t usually suit this depth of colour.
-If you like the idea of RP in your hallway, consider lightening it by 50%, just keep in mind that any lightening can shift undertones.
+Generally speaking, hallways tend to be dark and don’t usually suit this depth of colour.
+If you like the idea of RP in your hallway, consider lightening it by 50%, keeping in mind that lightening can shift undertones.